Battles of La Güera and Tichla: Battles

-On December 20, 1975, the Mauritanian advance began, which at that time had a small army of just 2,000 troops, for which material support was requested from Morocco as well as from France.
+On 20 December 1975, the Mauritanian advance began, which at that time had a small army of just 2,000 troops, for which material support was requested from Morocco as well as from France.
 The occupation of La Güera was carried out by troops that came from Nouadhibou, as well as Nouakchott.
-The Saharawi troops began to fire and the Mauritanian troops fell back in disorder.
-Due to the severity of the situation, Colonel Mohamed Ould Ba Ould Abdelkader was appointed as the person in charge of taking over the town.
+The Saharawi troops began to fire, and the Mauritanian troops fell back in disorder.
+Due to the severity of the situation, Colonel Mohamed Ould Bah Ould Abdelkader was appointed as the person in charge of taking over the town.
 The Saharawi troops, made up of a hundred soldiers, under the command of Buzeid Uld Hmayen, were in a critical and desperate situation since they were isolated by land, sea and air with no possibility of retreat.

 The Sahrawi troops attempted to delay the Mauritanian advance as much as possible by holding out in the buildings of the Territorial Police Headquarters from where they repelled the continuous Mauritanian attempts to take the place since they were repelled by a rain of light weapons projectiles.
 The fighting lasted about ten days and the Saharawis fought hard until the few survivors finally surrendered, since it is estimated that some 80 of the hundred Saharawi soldiers died, including their commander, Ould Hmayen.
 The surviving soldiers received undignified treatment by the Mauritanian authorities.
 The victory was short-lived as the Saharawis defeated them in 1978.

-Tichla fell to Mauritanian troops on 20 December, while the town of El Argoub, near Villa Cisneros, was captured on January 11, 1976, after having been besieged for two weeks.
+Further east, Tichla fell to Mauritanian troops on 20 December, while the town of El Argoub near Villa Cisneros, was captured on 11 January 1976, after having been besieged for two weeks.

 Aftermath

 The few surviving Sahrawi soldiers from El Argoub were first relocated to the border between the Sahara and Mauritania, being then supplied and evacuated with the assistance of the Algerian Army to Algeria.
-Tensions between Moroccan and Mauritanian troops arose in the aftermath of the battle, eventually leading to armed confrontations between both parties, beginning with the First Battle of Amgala in 1976.